Atkinson County Vehicle Impound Guide

 • Valid driver's license (or someone with a valid license): You, or the person retrieving the vehicle, must have a valid driver's license.

-• Vehicle registration: Proof that you are the registered owner of the vehicle.
+• Vehicle registration or title: Proof that you are the registered owner of the vehicle.

 • Proof of insurance: Current insurance policy for the vehicle.

-• Cash or credit card for fees: Impound lots typically accept cash or credit cards.
+• Payment for fees: Impound lots typically accept cash or credit cards.
 Confirm acceptable payment methods with the specific impound lot beforehand.

 If You Don't Have a Valid License